lifeisstillgood/softwaremind/docs/newbook/intro.rst

   Two orders - do the work or cause it to be done or provide funding - where do they shade into each other.
 They do this within orgs - how projects are really done, constanct hustle for new things.
   Mgmt as economist articles.
 But if software encoding is more detailed?
 THis si where LLMs replace mgmt - by being able to simulae and predict more effectively than manabement.

+modern feudalism -> giving bonuses and budgets to those who support the CEO is clearest example of (Iron law bureaucrats) democracy tends to defeat that asbribimg everyone temfs often to mean taking the cou tse benfit everyone (see theory of EU inestment and voting spain not bote for knights of hungary)

 management by shouting at underlings is a search for systems to deal with problems that just occured. maybe effocectoce but there clearlywill